Bryan Kilgallin's art

 I studied natural science.
 So I am drawn to natural subjects.
 As I am interested in the natural world.

 I own an old digital camera.
-It captures moments quickly, helping to convey a sense of immediacy.
-Being obsessive-compulsive, I tend to crop images closely.
-This emphasises the subject.
+This captures moments quickly.
+This conveys a sense of immediacy.

 Printmaking